CSmithy89/agent-orchestrator/docs/epics.md

 ---

-## Epic 6: Remote Access & Monitoring
+## Epic 6: Remote Access & Monitoring (Restructured for Parallel Development)

 **Goal:** Enable users to monitor and guide orchestrator execution from anywhere via web dashboard and REST API.